 All course information may be obtained from a copy of the "Curriculum Guide for Troy High School" or by seeing the counselor or instructor.

 CLASSIFICATION

-In order to graduate from high school after 2013 students will need 24 credits.
-High school students are required to have accumulated the following number of credits to be classified for the following grade levels:
+To graduate from Troy High School, students need 24 credits.
+High school students are required to have accumulated the following number of credits to be classified for the following class:

 Sophomore - - - - - 5 credits